Love Hot Showers? Avoid These Habits That Can Hurt You

 The Effect of Hot Water Can Go Beyond the Bathroom

 Do you love hot beverages?
 We hate to burst your bubble, but that might be affecting your teeth.
 A comparative study published in the Indian Journal of Dental Research suggests that continued use of warm water while toothbrushing can speed up dental wear.
 This effect extends to pretty much any warm liquid you put in your mouth, like tea, coffee, milk.
 A chocolate smoothie is great, but hot chocolate just isn’t the same when it’s not, well, hot.

 Cool your teeth down with closeup All Around Fresh Soothing Menthol Toothpaste.
 An all-arounder, this trusty toothpaste has zinc mouthwash to eliminate bacteria, silica to brush away plaque, and fluoride to defend your pearly whites against cavities.

-Hot showers, cold showers—every temperature, like every decision, has its pros and cons.
+Hot showers, —every temperature, like every decision, has its pros and cons.
 Whichever you prefer, keep your body protected and taken care of with the right products.